 It is the policy of Research Ethics to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.

-The declaration of conflicting interests should be provided at submission in two ways:
+The declaration of conflicting interests must be provided at the submission stage in two ways:

 - Authors should provide a full statement disclosing the existence of any financial or non-financial interest within the title page and/or cover letter, which is not sent to reviewers, to detail these and to declare any potential conflicts of interest to the editor.